wesleyfongchong/website-content/post/react/react-hooks/index.md

 Using class components you can register a function on the `componentDidMount`, `componentWillUnmount` and `componentDidUpdate` events, and those will serve many use cases, from variables initialization to API calls to cleanup.

 Hooks provide the `useEffect()` API.
-The call accepts a function as argument.
+The call accepts a function as an argument.

 The function runs when the component is first rendered, and on every subsequent re-render/update.
 React first updates the DOM, then calls any function passed to `useEffect()`.
 All without blocking the UI rendering even on blocking code, unlike the old `componentDidMount` and `componentDidUpdate`, which makes our apps feel faster.